sefield/high-rising-city-artifact/README.md

 ## Extras (Optional)

-To profile your own java program, you can run the command:
+To profile your own java program, you can execute the command below (i.e., replacing the Tetris.jar with your own program):

 `java -javaagent:"../HighRisingCityAgent/HighRisingCityAgent.jar" -jar Tetris.jar`